Nonlinearity (journal)

 Nonlinearity is a peer-reviewed scientific journal published by IOP Publishing and the London Mathematical Society.
 The journal publishes papers on nonlinear mathematics, mathematical physics, experimental physics, theoretical physics and other areas in the sciences where nonlinear phenomena are of fundamental importance.
-The Editors-in-Chief are Tasso J Kaper (Boston University) for IOP Publishing and Konstantin Khanin (University of Toronto) for the London Mathematical Society.
+The editors-in-chief are Tasso Kaper (Boston University) for IOP Publishing and Konstantin Khanin (University of Toronto) for the London Mathematical Society.

 Abstracting and indexing

 The journal is abstracted and indexed in Science Citation Index, Current Contents/Physical, Chemical & Earth Sciences, Inspec, CompuMath Citation Index, Mathematical Reviews, MathSciNet, Zentralblatt MATH, and VINITI Database RAS.
-According to the Journal Citation Reports, the journal has a 2020 impact factor of 2.129.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 1.6.